 To see who is in jail at Tillamook County Jail you need to navigate to their website and do an inmate lookup.

 The Tillamook County Jail Inmate List is a list of people who have been arrested, which includes custody status, how much their bail is, and visiting schedule.
 You can get info about anybody who has been arrested or discharged within the past 24 hours.
 Jail inmates are listed alphabetically by last name.
 You can find the information faster if you’ve got their first and last name, date of birth, or inmate ID Number.

 If your friend or family member could possibly be incarcerated at a different jail you can check our Oregon county jail guide: Oregon County Jails

 A mugshot, or intake picture, is a photo that the police take when you are processed at the jail intake.
-A mugshot is make of one full face and a side photo.
+A mugshot is made up of one full face photo and a side photo.
 Your full name and booking number will be in the photos, and they’re on file at the jail.